|

 When a soldier was wounded and later

-returned to service, he may have transferred to another regiment or returned to service in the nearest regiment.
-When a soldier
+returned to service, for instance, he may have transferred to another regiment or returned to service in the nearest regiment

 Early

 home and not bear arms.”
-However, when the paroled soldier refused to return to his regiment, he was counted as
+When the paroled soldier was ordered to return to his unit, if he refused to recant his

 In the latter stages